Gustavolando/otAvatarMovieCardUIDesignInHTMLnCSSWithCoolHoverEffects/README.md

 This is a great movie card with awesome CSS effects.

-I practiced here basic translations, gradients, filter blur, CDN icons and a nice design composition.
+I practiced here basic translations, gradients, background-blend-mode, filter blur, CDN icons and a nice design composition.

 Cool HTML and CSS only code.